 - a.
 All proposed frequency assignment actions shall be coordinated by the applicant with the appropriate AFC listed in Annex D, Table 3 and Figure 3.
 The procedures for coordination will be those mutually agreeable to the AFC and applicant concerned. - b.
 AFCs shall coordinate all proposed frequency assignment actions, except those in the Radiolocation Service, with the AFTRCC Coordinator.
-AFCs shall notify the AFTRCC Coordinator of all proposed frequency assignment actions in the Radiolocation Service in the 2310-2320 and 2345-2390 MHz band.
+AFCs shall notify the AFTRCC Coordinator of all proposed frequency assignment actions in the Radiolocation Service in the 2360-2395 MHz band.
 The procedures for coordination and/or notification will be those mutually agreeable between the AFTRCC Coordinator and AFC concerned. - c.
+For the 5091-5150 MHz band, all proposed frequency assignments must be coordinated with and approved by the FAA per Annex D, prior to completing the AFTRCC coordination process.
+As a minimum, AMT operations in the 5091-5150 MHz band must meet the requirements of Resolution 418, including channelization and power flux density (PFD), and will be restricted to flight testing range areas defined in footnote US111.
+Also, AMT testing will be limited to testing aircraft during non-commercial flights for development, evaluation, and/or certification of aircraft.
+AMT assignments approved by the FAA must have record note (C090). - d.
 AFCs will inform applicants of any probability of harmful interference involving proposed frequency assignment actions.
 If appropriate, the AFC will recommend alternatives and/or restrictions to preclude interference problems.
 If the applicant wishes, the AFC will recommend a frequency based on the applicant's requirements and the technical particulars furnished by the applicant.
 The AFC's comments and/or recommendations to the applicant will be based on authorized spectrum usage within the AFC's area of responsibility, coordination with the AFTRCC, and such additional coordination with other entities and activities which the AFC deems appropriate. - 4.
-Applicants shall ensure that the coordination comments of the AFC are included on all frequency assignment actions submitted to the Frequency Assignment Subcommittee (FAS).
+Applicants shall ensure that the coordination comments of the AFC are included on all frequency assignment actions submitted to the FAS.
 The FAS shall not recommend approval of assignment actions that do not bear the appropriate Coordination Note indicating completion of the coordination required by these procedures (see Annex A and Annex D, Table 3). - 5.
-To ensure periodic re-evaluation, an expiration date not exceeding five years from the date of authorization or revision is required on each frequency assignment in the bands 1435-1525, 2310-2320 and 2345-2390 MHz, except those in the Radiolocation Service in the 2310-2390 MHz band.
+To ensure periodic re-evaluation, an expiration date not exceeding 5 years from the date of authorization or revision is required on each frequency assignment in the bands 1435-1525, 2360-2395 and 5091-5150 MHz, except those in the Radiolocation Service in the 2310-2390 MHz band. - 6.
+The NTIA will inform each AFC monthly of all frequency assignment actions affecting the bands 1435-1525, 2360-2395 and 5091-5150 MHz in the areas specified in these procedures.